-Any family self-certifications must be made in a format acceptable to the PHA and must be signed in the presence of a PHA representative or PHA notary public.
+Any family self-certifications must be made in a format acceptable to the PHA.

 File Documentation

 The PHA must document in the file how the figures used in income and rent calculations were determined.
 All verification attempts, information obtained, and decisions reached during the verification process will be recorded in the family's file in sufficient detail to demonstrate that the PHA has followed all of the verification policies set forth in this plan.
 The record should be sufficient to enable a staff member or HUD reviewer to understand the process followed and conclusions reached.